publishpress/PublishPress-Future/readme.txt

 * Fixed: Fix the URL for the View Debug Log admin page, #196;
 * Fixed: Removed unopened span tag from a form;
 * Fixed: Added a secondary admin and ajax referer check when saving expiration post data;
+* Fixed: Fix the option "Preserve data after deactivating the plugin" that was not saving the setting, #198;

 = [2.7.0] - 02 Dec 2021 =